sndirsch/sndirsch.github.io/_posts/2024-05-07-nvidia-jetson.markdown

 date:   2024-05-07
 categories: nvidia
 ---
 This covers the installation of updated Kernel, out-of-tree nvidia kernel modules package, how to get GNOME desktop running and installation/run of glmark2 benchmark.
 Also it describes how to get some CUDA and TensorRT samples running.
+In addition it describes the firmware update on `Jetson AGX Orin`.

+### Firmware Update on Jetson AGX Orin

+On `Jetson AGX Orin` first update the firmware to Jetpack 6.1/36.4.0.

+Download [Driver Package (BSP)][driver-pkg-bsp-jetson] from this [location][jetpack6-website-jetson].
+Extract `Jetson_Linux_R36.4.0_aarch64.tbz2`.

+{% highlight shell %}
+tar xf Jetson_Linux_R36.4.0_aarch64.tbz2
+{% endhighlight %}

+Then connect with two cables your computer to the Micro-USB port and Type-C port (next to the 40pin connector) of `Jetson AGX Orin`.
+Now switch `Jetson AGX Orin` to recovery mode (using your Micro-USB cable).

+{% highlight shell %}
+cd Linux_for_Tegra
+sudo ./tools/board_automation/boardctl -t topo recovery
+{% endhighlight %}

+Check that `Jetson AGX Orin` is now in recovery mode.

+{% highlight shell %}
+lsusb
+[...]
+Bus 003 Device 099: ID 0955:7023 NVIDIA Corp.
+APX
+[...]
+{% endhighlight %}

+Now flash your firmware (using the Type-C cable).
+Make sure you have package `dtc` installed, because the tool `fdtoverlay` is needed.

+{% highlight shell %}
+sudo ./flash.sh p3737-0000-p3701-0000-qspi external
+{% endhighlight %}

+Reboot `Jetson AGX Orin`.

+{% highlight shell %}
+sudo ./tools/board_automation/boardctl -t topo power_on
+{% endhighlight %}

+After reboot you should see in the Firmware setup - shown on your monitor or on your serial console - the firmware version `36.4.0-gcid-XXXXXXXX`.

 ### SP6